Bankruptcy of FTX

-The liquidation of Bahamas-based cryptocurrency exchange FTX began in November 2022.
-The collapse of FTX, caused by a liquidity crisis of the company's token, FTT, served as the impetus for its bankruptcy.
+The bankruptcy of FTX, a Bahamas-based cryptocurrency exchange, began in November 2022.
+The collapse of FTX, caused by a spike in customer withdrawals that exposed an $8 billion hole in FTX's accounts, served as the impetus for its bankruptcy.
 Prior to its collapse, FTX was the third-largest cryptocurrency exchange by volume and had over one million users.

 On 2 November 2022, CoinDesk published an article stating that Alameda Research, a trading firm affiliated with FTX and owned by FTX chief executive Sam Bankman-Fried, held a significant amount of FTX's exchange token, FTT.
-Following the allegations, Binance—a competing cryptocurrency exchange and a prior investor in FTX—announced it would sell its FTT, leading the market price of the token to crash.
-The move also triggered a spike in withdrawals from FTX, causing the exchange to freeze withdrawals and creating a liquidity crisis.
-On 8 November, Binance signed an offer to acquire FTX, but then withdrew the offer.
-On 11 November, FTX, Alameda Research, and over 100 affiliated entities declared bankruptcy.
+The article triggered a spike in withdrawals from FTX, but eventually, customers became unable to retrieve the money they had deposited in the exchange.
+On 11 November, FTX, Alameda Research, and over 100 affiliated entities filed for bankruptcy.
 Bankman-Fried resigned as FTX CEO and was replaced by John J. Ray III.

-The collapse of FTX has had a wide impact on cryptocurrency markets, with comparisons made to the Enron scandal and Madoff investment scandal, and was described by federal prosecutors as "one of the biggest financial frauds in American history."
+The collapse of FTX has had a wide impact on cryptocurrency markets, with comparisons made to the Enron scandal and Madoff investment scandal, and was described by federal prosecutors as "one of the biggest financial frauds in American history".
 Following the bankruptcy, the Securities Commission of the Bahamas froze the assets of one of FTX's subsidiaries.
 Bankman-Fried's net worth, estimated at $16 billion prior to the collapse, was reported as having been wiped out, and several institutional investors of FTX wrote off their investment stakes in the company.
 Some $473 million in funds were later taken from FTX in an "unauthorized transaction".
-The collapse of FTX has resulted in a ripple effect across the cryptocurrency industry, with the price of Bitcoin falling to its lowest level in two years.
+The collapse of FTX resulted in a ripple effect across cryptocurrency markets, with the price of Bitcoin falling to its lowest level in two years.